Overview

 Input received

-Albertans shared their thoughts on policing and their experiences with the police through the online survey from December 3, 2020 to January 4, 2021.
+Albertans shared their thoughts on policing and their experiences with the police through an online survey from December 3, 2020 to January 4, 2021.

 Outcomes

-Your responses will help us understand barriers and challenges in the current system while identifying opportunities to implement changes in policing, as well as update the Police Act, Police Service Regulation and Alberta provincial policing standards.
+Your responses helped us understand barriers and challenges in the current system while identifying opportunities to implement changes in policing.

 News